 Goa is blessed with so many beaches, gorgeous sunsets, authentic culture and lively shacks & bars that it seems almost unfair.
 Refreshing seaside views while enjoying live music and sumptuous seafood is something I look forward to, as for the same, we head to Goa every year without fail!
-No matter how many tourists might visit this little town each year, it’s still going to be my personal favourite one, for what it offers is simply unparalleled as compared to any other place.
+No matter how many tourists might visit this little town each year, it’s still going to be my personal favorite one, for what it offers is simply unparalleled as compared to any other place.

-There’s a reason why Goa enjoys an exalted status amongst travellers around the world.
+There’s a reason why Goa enjoys an exalted status amongst travelers around the world.
 The yummy combination of sun, sea and sand can blow your mind literally!
-Sky lanterns brighten the evening sky, ice-cold mojitos by the seaside, local people flaunting Hawaiian style clothes, bright coloured houses, perfectly-spiced food on the shacks, and beaches that can literally enchant you – I can NEVER forget my Goan trips.
+Sky lanterns brighten the evening sky, ice-cold mojitos by the seaside, local people flaunting Hawaiian style clothes, bright colored houses, perfectly-spiced food on the shacks, and beaches that can literally enchant you – I can NEVER forget my Goan trips.

-Goa has everything a holiday maker could literally need – here’s our favourite things about the town that we always look forward to when planning a visit, so you never have to ask “What to do in Goa”.
+Goa has everything a holiday maker could literally need – here’s our favorite things about the town that we always look forward to when planning a visit, so you never have to ask “What to do in Goa”.

 1. Scooty Drive from Pomburpa to Panjim

-Make sure you carry your driving license so you can rent a scooty and roam around North and South Goa.
+Make sure you carry your driving license so you can rent a scooter and roam around North and South Goa.
 You can get a scooty rented for approx Rs.150-200 per day and hit it off the road. all drives around Goa are scenic, but my personal favourite has to be the one from Pomburpa to Panjim.
 It is a short stretch of 6kms and the perennial waters running parallel make for a picturesque view.
 Thanks to the striking surroundings and tinkling sound of springs, we had the most memorable scooty rides in the area.

 2. Gamble the Night Away – Go for Casino Cruise